-Trends for total phosphorus inputs to the Baltic Sea reveal steady statistically significant reduction of 30% from 1995 to 2017 (Results figure 2).
-Correspondingly, from 1995 to 2017 phosphorus inputs also show steady significant decrease to Kattegat (19%) and to Baltic Proper (27 %).
-Break points were detected when evaluating the trend in the time series for the remaining five sub-basins.
-For four sub-basins there are significant decreases in total phosphorus inputs in the first section of the time series: Bothnian Bay 18% (1995 to 2002), Bothnian Sea 19% (1995 to 2002), Gulf of Finland 11% (1995-2012) and Danish Straits 32% (1995 to 2000).
-For Gulf of Riga phosphorus inputs increased by 15% (1995 to 2007).
-The Gulf of Finland has a significantly lower phosphorus input after the break point, by a marked and abrupt reduction in total phosphorus inputs from 2012 to 2017, which is probably connected to rapid changes of inputs due to measures on point sources in the Russian catchment.
-No significant trend in phosphorus inputs is assessed in the period after the break points for five sub-basins with trend lines containing break-points.
-The reason for that is large inter-annual variation preventing efficient flow normalization.
-This results in very high uncertainty in e.g. the total phosphorus inputs to the Gulf of Finland (32 % according to Results table 1b).
-Also for Gulf of Riga there is a rather higher uncertainty on estimated phosphorus inputs in 2017 (8 %) compared with the remaining 5 sub-basins (3-5%).
-For estimated inputs of nitrogen in 2017 the uncertainty is also highest in the Gulf of Finland (6%), the uncertainty on inputs in the remaining sub-basin was between 2 and 4% (according to Results table 1a).
+Trends for total phosphorus inputs to the Baltic Sea reveal steady statistically significant reduction of 27% from 1995 to 2015 (Results figure 2).
+Correspondingly, from 1995 to 2015 phosphorus inputs also show steady significant decrease to Kattegat (17%).
+Break points were detected when evaluating the trend in the time series for the remaining six sub-basins.
+With the exception of Gulf of Finland, for the other five subbasins there are significant decreases in total phosphorus inputs in the first section of the time series: Baltic Proper 21% (1995 to 2012), Bothnian Bay 17% (1995 to 2002), Bothnian Sea 19% (1995 to 2002), Danish Straits 31% (1995 to 2000), and for Gulf of Riga an increase with 15% (1995 to 2007).
+Since the reference period, no statistical significant trend are detected in the total phosphorus input to the Gulf of Riga due to rather high uncertainty caused by high inter-annual variability in the reported phosphorus input data.
+Concentrations of phosphorus monitored in river Vistula were exceptionally high in 2014.
+This single anomaly caused a break point in the time series for total phosphorus input to the Baltic Proper in 2012 and statistically insignificant trend in the last four years.
+A statistically significant decrease of 67 % is detected in total phosphorus inputs from 2009 to 2015 to Gulf of Finland, probably connected to abrupt changes of inputs due to measures on point sources in the Russian catchment.
+There is large inter-annual variation due to a) uncertain data prior approximately 2009 prevented efficient flow normalization and b) an abrupt reduction of point source inputs.
+This results in very high uncertainty in the total phosphorus inputs to the Gulf of Finland (56 % according to Results table 1b).

 Results figure 2.
-Actual total air- and waterborne annual input of nitrogen (TN) and phosphorus (TP) to the Baltic Sea and sub-basins from 1995 to 2017 (tonnes).
+Actual total air- and waterborne annual input of nitrogen (TN) and phosphorus (TP) to the Baltic Sea and sub-basins from 1995 to 2015 (tonnes).
 The normalized annual inputs of nitrogen and phosphorus are given as a black line.
 The trend line for normalized total nitrogen and phosphorus input is given as a grey line with markers.
-In cases when a break point divides the trend into two parts, the second part (called trend 2) is shown by a green line without marker.
+In cases when a break point divides the trend to two parts, the second part (called trend 2) is shown by a green line without marker.
 (Solid trend line shows statistically significant trend and dotted line - not statistically significant trend).
 The MAI as adopted by the 2013 HELCOM Copenhagen Ministerial Meeting (HELCOM 2013a) is shown as the bold dotted blue line.

 Total nutrient input to the Baltic Sea varies significantly depending on wet or dry weather conditions.
 For example, 2010 was a very wet year in the southern part of the Baltic Sea catchment area, hence the actual (non-normalized) nutrient inputs were very high to e.g. Baltic Proper (Results figure 2) and relatively high to the whole Baltic Sea.
 Additionally, atmospheric deposition was also rather high in 2010.
-Actual nutrient inputs was very high to the Gulf of Riga in 2017.